 For many years Briar Paul Terry was principle consultant, instructional designer, and instructor for the business training programs offered by the San Fransico Renaissance Entrepreneurship Center.
 In 1995, for his work at Renaissance, he recieved the Inc. Magazine/Kaufman Foundation award for "Outstanding Entrepreneurial Educator of the Year."

-Other schools in the Briarpatch included:
+Other unique schools in the Briarpatch have included:

 Briarpatch Food Chain

 Dozens of Briars started food related businesses and many of the original Bay Area food coop businesses were Briars.